Emilianogith/Emilianogith.github.io/portfolio.md

 This project was developed for the Probabilistic Robotics course and focuses on the calibration of a real front–rear tricycle-like mobile robot.
 The work addresses the estimation of both the robot’s kinematic parameters and the position of its onboard sensor.

 - **Goal:** estimate and calibrate the kinematic parameters of a front–rear tricycle-like robot together with the position of its onboard sensor, in order to improve the accuracy of the robot model.
-- **Tools:** probabilistic robotics methods, parameter estimation, kinematic calibration, sensor calibration, Python.
+- **Tools:** C++, probabilistic robotics methods, parameter estimation, kinematic calibration, sensor calibration, Python.
 - **Result:** the project provided a calibrated model of the real robotic platform, improving the consistency between the robot’s measured behavior and its kinematic and sensing models.

 ## [Graph classification in context of noisy labeled Dataset](https://github.com/Emilianogith/noisy-graph-classification)